 Introduction

 In recent years, air pollution such as fine particulate matter (PM2.5) from China has been attracting attention, and analysis and research on this issue are being conducted in many fields.
 In this context, environmental education on PM2.5 is becoming increasingly important, but there are still few reports on environmental education materials on PM2.5 that can be implemented in a short-term.
 National Institute of Technology, Yuge College (NITYC) is located in Kamijima Town in the Seto Inland Sea, has been conducting research since 2012 on PM2.5 measurements and its impact on students' health.
-As a result, high concentrations of PM2.5 have been observed(1).
-These results have been reported not only in kamijima town but also in most around of the Seto Inland Sea, and research is currently underway to determine the cause.
+As a result, high concentrations of PM2.5 have been observed.
+These results have been reported not only in Kamijima Town but also in most around of the Seto Inland Sea, and research is currently underway to determine the cause.

 Under these circumstances, Nagoya University has provided us with a portable sensor for PM2.5 measurements developed jointly by the university and Panasonic.
-This portable sensor uses the light scattering method, and because of its high performance and palm-size, it can be used for simple measurements anywhere (2).
+This portable sensor uses the light scattering method, and because of its high performance and palm-size, it can be used for simple measurements anywhere .
 We propose an educational program using this portable sensor and report on the results of its implementation.

 Measurement of PM2.5 Concentration Using a Rocket Stove